Home

 For further details, refer to the U.S. Department of State Foreign Affairs Manual Volume 9 - Visas: 9 FAM 40.21(A) N2 Moral turpitude

-Driving offences which do not involve bodily injury or death are not covered by this definition and therefore are not crimes of moral turpitude.
+Driving offences which do not involve bodily injury or death or recklessness are not covered by this definition and therefore are not crimes of moral turpitude.

 Violations relating to controlled substances, that is, drugs, are a completely separate category from crimes of moral turpitude.

-All violations of laws concerning controlled substances are grounds for disentitlement to the Visa Waiver Program.
+All violations of laws concerning controlled substances are grounds for disentitlement to the Visa Waiver Program, and indeed from a visa stamp